 · SeaPro+.
 Supplier to the professional market and offering UK marine charts at modest cost.
 They should run seamlessly with ours but we have not tested them.

 · OziExplorer+.
 Well established software available at modest cost.

 · Polar Navy*.
 We don’t know much about this product but it has been mentioned to us and we have tested it with our BSB charts at home and it seemed fine.

 Mac.
-The choice of software is very limited at present.
-We have not tested any Mac software and can’t vouch for its suitability but the two listed below look as if they should work.
+The choice of software is more limited.
+We have not tested any Mac software and can’t vouch for its suitability but the two listed below look as if they should work,.
+And users have reported favourably.
 An alternative is to use a PC emulation package such as Parallels or Bootcamp and then use one of the PC software packages described above.

 · GPSNavX+.
 Users report that our charts work well with this software and that it runs UKHO charts.